Application of blockchain for secure data transmission in distributed state estimation: System model

 \subsubsection{Ethereum Architecture}

-A computer (node) can be a full node or light node \cite{ethereumnode} owning an instance of the Ethereum BC.
+A computer (node) can be a full node or light node \cite{ethereumnode} running an instance of the Ethereum BC.
 A full node stores the entire BC data and can serve any request.
 It verifies all blocks and states and can propose a new block to append on the ongoing chain.
 Light node stores only the header of the chain and can verify the validity of the state roots' data in a block header.
 To interact with the DApp, clients should interact with the BC by running a full node by itself and using ethereum clients, like Geth, OpenEthereum, etc., to interact with the network.
 Ethereum BC has grown and consumes a significant storage amount and can be difficult to run a full node.
-Therefore, via a third-party platform like Infura, Alchemy, etc., \cite{infura, alchemy} provides API to interact with ethereum BC feasible.
+Therefore, via a third-party platform like Infura, Alchemy, etc., \cite{infura, alchemy} provides application programming interface (API) to interact with ethereum BC feasible.

 Ethereum comprises two main components: \begin{itemize} \item \textit{Database:} All activities on the network are recorded on the BC in the form of a transaction.
 Sending cryptocurrency from one address to another is recorded in a transaction with valid signatures and broadcasted to the network where other nodes commit to a block after verification.
-PoW consensus algorithms make shires that all the nodes in the network have the same BC data as all the valid transaction data.
-The data is stored in the form of a Merkle Patricia Tree.
+PoW consensus algorithms make sure that all the nodes in the network have the same BC data as all the valid transaction data.
+The data are stored in the form of a Merkle Patricia Tree.
 There are two types of addresses in Ethereum, Externally Owned Account (EOA), controlled by private keys and Contract Address, controlled by contract code.
 When a smart contract code is compiled and deployed from EOA, a contract address is created, and bytecode is stored in it. \item \textit{Code:} The smart contract is stored on the BC in a contract address in the form of code, known as byte code.
-High-level programming languages like solidity are compiled to low-level programming languages called Ethereum bytecode, bytecode in human-readable form is known as opcodes.
-The codes in contract addresses execute contract when a transaction is sent from EOA to Contract Addresses. \end{itemize}
+The codes in contract addresses execute contract when a transaction is sent from EOA to contract addresses. \end{itemize}